 Remember that there’s no need to drive absolutely everywhere, either.
 If you can walk to wherever you need to be, then you’ll save money and improve your health and fitness too.

-Look for Childcare Savings
+6. Look for Childcare Savings

 If you’re not sure whether you can afford to keep paying through the nose for childcare, see whether you’re taking advantage of all the help that you can get.
 Look into things like child and working tax credits, and don’t forget to consider the new tax-free childcare scheme.